skaae/rbm_toolbox_lua/README.md

  * Early-stopping: Always enabled.
 Set the patience with opts.patience.
 To disable early stopping set patience to infinity.

+### DropOut
+Dropout is implemented by clamping random hidden units to zero during training.
+The probability of each hidden units being clamped is `1-opts.dropout`, i.e `opts.dropout = 0` will clamp all hidden units to zero and `opts.dropout =1` will clamp no units to zero. `opts.dropout = 0` will disable dropout (It does not make sense to clamp all units anyway).

+### DropConnect
+Drop connect clamps Weights and Biases of the hidden layer to zero with probability `1-opts.dropconnect`.
+DropConnect is applied by randomly clamping weights of *W*, *U* and *c* to zero.

 # Examples

 Reproducing results from [7], specifically the results from the table reproduced below: